lambdanil/astOS/README.md

 * This can be configured in a script (ie. a crontab script) for easy and safe automatic updates

 #### Custom boot configuration
-* If you wish to use a custom grub configuration, chroot into an overlay and edit /etc/default/grub, then deploy the snapshot and reboot
+* If you need to use a custom grub configuration, chroot into an overlay and edit ```/etc/default/grub```, then deploy the snapshot and reboot

 #### chroot into snapshot
 * Once inside the chroot the OS behaves like regular Arch, so you can install and remove packages using pacman or similar
 * Do not run ast from inside a chroot, it could cause damage to the system, there is a failsafe in place, which can be bypassed with ```--chroot``` if you really need to (not recommended)

 ```
-ast chroot <overlay>
+ast chroot <snapshot>
 ```
 #### Clone snapshot
-* This clones the snapshot as a tree
+* This clones the snapshot as a new tree

 ```
 ast clone <snapshot>
 ```
 #### Create new tree branch

+* Adds a new branch to specified snapshot

 ```
 ast branch <snapshot to branch from>